rajubapi/NN-Notes/README.md

 # NN-Notes

-This repository will house the entire blog for the course taught by Dr. Raju S. Bapi, SCIS, UoH
+This repository will house the entire blog for the course taught by Dr. Raju S. Bapi, SCIS, UoH.
+Click [here](https://github.com/somanath08/NN-Notes/blob/master/contribution.md) to know more about contributing.

 ## TODO